 Her Pediatric Physiotherapy experience began in 2012.
 Kaitlyn’s clinical practice has ranged from interdisciplinary Pediatric clinics, and hospital settings, to a Pediatric Oncology research study at the Hospital for Sick Children (Sick Kids).
 Kaitlyn is excited to be joining the Hamilton Kid’s Physio Group, where her love for the practice of Physiotherapy population can be combined.
 She is passionate about helping kids and their families meet goals, while accomplishing this in a fun and energetic environment!
 She has taken continuing education in several areas, most recently becoming the first Canadian Cure Duchenne Certified Physical Therapist.

-When not in the clinic, Kaitlyn can be found chasing after her two young children, hiking the Niagara escarpment and Provincial Parks.
+When not in the clinic, Kaitlyn can be found chasing after her three young children, hiking the Niagara escarpment and Provincial Parks.